Navigation

 Here are some things you can do yourself to treat shin splints.

 • Try ice packs to help relieve any pain.
 Wrap your ice pack in a towel – don’t put it straight onto your skin.
-Hold it in place for 15 to 20 minutes after exercise.
+Hold it in place for 20 minutes after exercise.

 • Shock-absorbing insoles for your shoes may help to cushion your feet when you run.
 Specialist running shops can give you advice and information about your sports shoes.